R2RITO/discipline_of_the_poor/docs/AUTH.md

 The function budget/models/permission_signals/owner_permissions checks that the created model object has an owner attribute, sets it to the current user and assigns permissions to the owner.

+To activate it, set the settings variables:

+    REST_FRAMEWORK = {
+        'DEFAULT_PERMISSION_CLASSES': [
+            'rest_framework.permissions.IsAuthenticated',
+            'discipline_of_the_poor.permissions.CustomObjectPermissions'
+        ],
+        'DEFAULT_FILTER_BACKENDS': [
+            'rest_framework_guardian.filters.ObjectPermissionsFilter',
+        ],
+    }

+    GUARDIAN_RAISE_403 = True
+    ANONYMOUS_USER_NAME = None
+    GUARDIAN_MONKEY_PATCH = False

+    AUTHENTICATION_BACKENDS = [
+        'django.contrib.auth.backends.ModelBackend',
+        'guardian.backends.ObjectPermissionBackend',
+    ]

+### Object sharing

+Since each object has an owner, for some models the suite allows the owner to assign permissions to another user to grant the ability to view or edit said object.